Mitles1234/Miles-Cutting---Assesment-Task-2----OOP---SE/PROJECT_DOCUMENTATION.md

 #### Explain the improvements that should be made in the next stage of development.
  - In the next stage of development, the primary focus will be on completing and refining the movement, combat, and trading systems, which are currently only partially implemented.
 These features are essential for the core gameplay loop and will provide players with a more interactive and dynamic experience.
 Alongside these enhancements, improvements to code quality will also be prioritized.
 Although the codebase is already readable due to previous planning, the next sprint will focus on adding more detailed comments throughout the program to better document how each system functions.
 Additionally, there are plans to implement a more robust and efficient system for tracking the player’s location, which will improve consistency across scenes and interactions.
 These refinements will help streamline development in future sprints and make the codebase easier to expand and maintain.

+# Sprint 2

+### Review Questions

+#### Evaluate how effectively your project meets the functional and non-functional requirements defined in your planning.
+ - After sprint 2, my project more closely alligns with my functional and non function requirements in terms of what can be done with the program, however, many of these functions still need to be linked together to work in Unison.
+(I have a variety of functions that can all preform the physical functions that need to happen, but I still need to make them call eachother through the content of the game) For these reasons, my project has mildly achieved the success criteria.

+#### Analyse the performance of your program against the key use-cases you identified.
+ -